-The climate is sub-Antarctic and the coast is rugged and vegetation-poor.
-Yet these coasts have been home to a highly developed and populous Indigenous culture, consisting primarily of maritime, nomadic hunter-gatherers.
+The climate is sub-antarctic and the coast is rugged and vegetation-poor.
+Yet these coasts have been home to a highly developed and populous Native American culture, consisting primarily of maritime, nomadic hunter-gatherers and others who contented themselves with staying on land from which they fished and collected seafood.
 The tribes lived isolated and unaffected by Western civilization until about 1800, after which they quickly became extinct as a result of new diseases and radical eradication campaigns initiated by the governments of Chile and Argentina.
-Unfortunately, today, our overall knowledge of these many different peoples is extremely sparse.
+Today, the overall knowledge of these many different peoples is extremely sparse.

 Day 6: Puerto Natales, Chile | Torres del Paine National Park

-By now, the ship is deep in the archipelago and navigates through the many narrow waterways, almost all of which are called canals.
+By now, you are in the deep archipelago and the ship navigates through the many narrow waterways, almost all of which are called canals.
 The route follows the canals Sarmiento, Esteban, Angostura, Inocentes and then into the long narrow Canal Messier.
-It is incredibly beautiful no matter what direction the eyes are turned, with rugged, often snow-capped mountain peaks, glaciers, and lots of wildlife both above and below the water.
+It is incredibly beautiful no matter what direction the eyes are turned.
+Pointed rugged, often snow-capped mountain peaks, glaciers, lots of life above and below the water.
 The canals have all been shaped and extended during the recent ice ages, when they were filled with glaciers from the Andes to the east.
-Look for small fishing villages in the 250km-long Canal Messier, and plan for Zodiac landings along the way where appropriate.
+As you enter the 250km-long Messier, you begin to see small fishing villages.
+They will plan for Zodiac landings along the way where appropriate.

-Today reach the northern end of Canal Messier, where another typical Chilean village can be found.
+You have reached the northern end of Canal Messier, where you find yet another exciting and typical Chilean village in this area.
 Caleta Tortel was built in 1955 to utilize the area's cypress trees for timber production.
 The village is located where rivers, meltwater and the sea coalesce into a mossy subsoil, which is why all houses are built on stilts and the roads are, like in Puerto Edén, built of wood.
+Cypress of course.